cgkaczenski/Nextjs-app-router-demo/README.md

 - ReactJs Context Providers can be wrapped in the main layout.tsx file.
 For more information read [this](https://nextjs.org/docs/getting-started/react-essentials#context)
 - Event handlers cannot be passed to Client Component props.
 - [This](https://nextjs.org/docs/app/api-reference/file-conventions/page) is how you get url params in server components
+- You can't use relative URLs from the server side